-Finding Employment When Relocating Overseas
+Finding Employment When Moving Overseas

 If you are moving for work, you won’t have the worry about finding employment in your new country.
 However, you will want to make sure you understand the norms of your new workplace, even if you are working for the same country.
 What are the typical office hours?
 Is the dress code different than the one you are used to?
-Make sure to work with your transition specialist and HR department to integrate seamlessly to your new office.
+Make sure to work with your transition specialist and HR department to integrate seamlessly into your new office.

 Finding a job in a new country can be a challenge.
 It might be smart to retain an agency that specializes in international job placement.
-You can also update your resume, attend job fairs, and search online for positions that fit your skillset.
+You can also update your resume, attend job fairs, and search online for positions that fit your skill set.
 Make sure you apply for a work permit if it’s required by your new country or prospective employers.

-Deciding on A School for Your Kids in a New Country
+Deciding on a School for Your Kids in a New Country

 If you are moving a family with you overseas, you’ll have a few other considerations and decisions to make.
 One of those choices is selecting a school if you have children.
 This decision can make or break their experience when transitioning to a new country.